Plumbing contractors in

 Permit Requirements

-Salem Building Department requires permits for water heater installations, new plumbing installations, and major repairs.
+Plumbing permits required through Salem Building Department for new installations, water heater replacements, and major repairs.
 Permit fees range $50-200 depending on scope.
-48-hour notice typically required.
+Same-day permits available for emergency repairs.

 Inspection Schedule